 Rivers of Life, starting in 1997, used an extensive website to examine issues facing the Mississippi River, while engaging students and teachers worldwide in learning about streams in their own backyards.
 This program acted as a platform to help teachers incorporate the information and active learning into the curriculum.

-In 1997, CGEE completed the first comprehensive redesign of Hamline’s website.
+In 1997, John Shepard completed the first comprehensive redesign of Hamline’s website.

-Rivers of Life Expeditions (1999-2001): An annual student expedition aboard a hand-built 50-foot sternwheeler on the Mississippi River.
+Rivers of Life Expeditions (1999-2001): An annual student expedition aboard a hand-built 50-foot sternwheeler on the Mississippi River developed by John Shepard and later run by Peggy Knapp.
 Students around the globe followed the expeditions in an application of the internet, cutting-edge for its time.
+This was CGEE's frist national web-based learning program.

 Waters to the Sea: Rivers of the Upper Mississippi (1999) was the first of many versions of the Waters to the Sea multimedia program.
 This educational program has been customized to other areas of the country including Georgia, Texas, Alabama and Southern California.